Proven-Paradox/shaper-system/Handbook.md

 #### Soul Well
 You can tap the power of your spirit to sustain your spells.
 You may use your Soul in place of Toughness to determine your HP.

-#### Ward Recycling
-When a Ward you placed successfully reduces damage, you regain MP or HP equal to the Ward’s cost.
-In addition you may cast two Ward spells at a time.
-The Wards must be from the same spell and protect against the same element(s) but may affect different targets.
-You pay the cost for both.

 ***
 # Chapter 9: Utilities
 Broadly, Utilities are things your character can do that are not related to combat.
 There is no limit to the number of Utilities a character can have.